rustyeddy/rustyeddy.com/content/software/goals-and-tasks.md

 date: 2021-05-03
 weight: 15
 description: >
-  The necessary first step is to get clarity on what the software will do.
+  It is goal setting time!
+Sounds cliche but it is that important and necessary first step is to get clarity on what the software will do.
 The fewer and more specific your goals are stated the greater likelyhood of them being achieved.
 Tasks must be reasonable, clear and measurable, delivering early value to the user.